-Music majors are expected to synthesize their musical study with a final project (lecture or demonstration) or recital, which will be developed with the assistance of a faculty advisor.
-This also provides an opportunity to explore areas of musical interest that are outside of our course offerings.
+Music majors are expected to synthesize their musical study with a final project (recital or lecture recital) developed with the assistance of a faculty advisor.
+This provides the opportunity to explore areas of musical interest outside of regular course offerings.
 By permission of faculty advisor.